qrohlf/sensible-web-development/_chapters/0/0-setup.md

     Please read the short <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction">MDN Introduction to HTML</a> and complete the [Try Git](http://try.github.io) exercises before class.

 due:
+    |
-    You should have your development environment set up before class, according to sections 0.1-0.3 in this chapter.
+    - Development environment set up (instructions in sections 0.1-0.3 in this chapter)
+    - GitHub account created

 workshop:
     HTTP and HTML basics, and how to turn in assignments via GitHub.